-Last year, the company introduced Huawei Mate 10 Lite, most junior from Mate 10 series, which really impressed us and performed exceptionally well in the market.
-However, this year Huawei has other plans, they are not going to introduce the successor of Huawei Mate Lite from the flagship Mate 20 series in Pakistan, instead, they have provided an heir apparent from Y9 series.
+Last year, the company introduced Huawei Mate 10 Lite, the most junior device from the Mate 10 series, which really impressed us and performed exceptionally well in the market.
+However, this year, Huawei has other plans.
+It will not be bringing the successor of much-acclaimed Huawei Mate 10 Lite in Pakistan; instead, they have launched an heir apparent from Y series, Huawei Y9 2019.

-No doubt that the device has sturdy build quality, however its extremely disappointing that the Huawei chose cheap plastic contrast to what Oppo did with F9.
-The phone is shiny, reflects light, catches smudges and gets scratches quite easily.
+No doubt that the device has a sturdy build quality, and comes with a plastic body.
+The phone is shiny, reflects light, and is prone to catching smudges and scratches quite easily.

-Besides the poor choice of material, Huawei Y9 2019 graces the near to perfect design scheme with everything seamlessly integrated.
+Besides a polycarbonate body, Huawei Y9 2019 graces the near to perfect design scheme with everything seamlessly integrated.

 The left side of the phone has only a SIM tray that hosts 2 SIMS and a memory card.
 Although the phone has an adequate amount of storage, still extra storage feels amusing.
 One thing more, you can supplement the storage up to 400 GB.

-The phone has dual camera setup and a fingerprint sensor at its back.
+The phone has a dual-camera setup and a fingerprint sensor at its back.
 Due to round edges, the sensor is perfectly accessible with just one hand.

-On the bottom of the phone, the company has placed the speakers, headphone jack and micro USB slot which is typical for many smartphone manufacturers.
+On the bottom of the phone, the company has placed the speakers, headphone jack, and micro USB slot, which is typical for many smartphone manufacturers.

 This time, the company went with the notch following the trend in the smartphone industry.
 Huawei Y9 2019 has a 6.5-inch Fullview display with wide viewing angles indoor.

-Although the screen is easily readable in direct sunlight, viewing angles are too tight in outdoors which we never encountered with Nova 3i, another mid-range smartphone by the company.
+Although the screen is easily readable in direct sunlight, viewing angles are too tight outdoors, which we never encountered with Huawei Nova 3i, another mid-range smartphone by the company.

-Speaking about visual exhaustion due to display light, Huawei has placed TÜV Rheinland which enables gentle immersive experience by filtering out the strong blue light.
+Speaking about visual exhaustion due to display light, Huawei has placed TÜV Rheinland, which enables gentle immersive experience by filtering out the strong blue light.

 Android Oreo 8.1 is furnished by the company out of the box while placing their own skin EMUI on top of it.
-Although the custom interface of Huawei is not up to the mark in the industry, the company is improving gradually in this department.
+Although the custom interface of Huawei is not up to the mark in the industry, however, the company is gradually improving in this department.

-Huawei EMUI has some good features, for example, for comforting eyes while reading in the night they have a dedicated toggle.
-Security has been enhanced by the company by placing apps like Huawei Safe and App Lock which ensures that your personal data remains safe from an unwanted intruder.
+Huawei EMUI has some good features; for example, for comforting eyes at night, they have a dedicated toggle.
+The company has enhanced security by placing apps like Huawei Safe and App Lock, which ensures that your personal data remains safe from an unwanted intruder.

 The app that took my attention was Party Mode.
 It basically synchronizes all Huawei phones to play a single song or any media to give a loud and stereo alike surround sound.

 Almost all the devices nowadays perform well in moderate usage, thanks to the technological advancements.
 Gone are the days when mid-rangers were unable to perform simple tasks, Y9 2019 is no exception here.